Wii Shop Channel: Discontinuation

 On September 29, 2017, Nintendo announced that the Wii Shop Channel would be discontinued on January 30, 2019.
 To prepare for the closure, the company also announced that the ability to purchase and add Wii Points with a credit card or a Wii Points card would be removed on March 26, 2018.

-On March 26, 2018, the ability to purchase and add Wii Points with a credit card or Wii Points card was permanently removed.
-As a result, Wii Shop Channel users were no longer able to purchase and play additional software unless they had enough Wii Points in their account balance.
-Afterwards, the Wii Shop Channel remained functional until January 29, 2019.

 On January 30, 2019, Nintendo shut down the Wii Shop Channel and removed all WiiWare, Virtual Console games, and other Wii Channels from sale or initial download.
 The only exceptions are the save data update channel for The Legend of Zelda: Skyward Sword, the Wii U Transfer Tool channel (on Wii consoles), and the Wii System Transfer channel (on Wii U consoles).
 Users can continue re-downloading any games and apps they acquired before the shutdown, and the ability to re-download previously purchased content or transfer data from a Wii to a Wii U will continue for the foreseeable future.
 On the day of the closure, the shop's main UI was updated to show its original layout as it appeared when it was first launched back on November 19, 2006, removing the WiiWare option entirely.

 Japanese users were able to transfer or refund any remaining Wii Points after the shutdown date from February 21, 2019 until August 31, 2019.
 The refunded points could be transferred to a local bank account or received as a refund from a convenience store.